-Name The Pittsburgh Foundation as a 100 percent beneficiary of an account and start a fund in your family's name.

-Indicate that The Pittsburgh Foundation is a beneficiary of a certain percentage account, with the remainder going to individual beneficiaries.

-Name The Pittsburgh Foundation as a contingent beneficiary so that if a primary beneficiary doesn't survive you, your gift still works toward your charitable goals.

-Transfer up to \$100,000 annually from your IRA if you're age $70\frac{1}{2}$ or older to establish an unrestricted, designated or scholarship fund.
+- Name The Pittsburgh Foundation as an up to 100% beneficiary of an account and start a fund in your family's name. - Indicate that The Pittsburgh Foundation is a beneficiary of a certain percentage account, with the remainder going to individual beneficiaries. - Name The Pittsburgh Foundation as a contingent beneficiary so that if a primary beneficiary doesn't survive you, your gift still works toward your charitable goals. - Transfer up to \$100,000 annually from your IRA if you're age $70\,^1\!/2$ or older to establish an unrestricted, designated or scholarship fund.